A Step-by-Step Guide to a Stress-Free Informational Interview

 An example of a request might sound like this:

-With the above approach, you will be lining up conversations with people who have the potential to hire you before the job posting comes out.
+With the approach above, you will be lining up conversations with people who have the potential to hire you before the job posting comes out.

 1. You want to learn about how the industry is practiced, both technically and culturally